d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-watson.md

 In the following, we [**transform the training dataset to keys and values**] to train the attention model.
-In the parametric attention pooling, any training input takes key-value pairs from all the training examples except for itself to predict its output.
+In the parametric attention pooling, for simplicity any training input just takes key-value pairs from all the training examples to predict its output.

 ```{.python .input  n=54}
 %%tab all